terratrax/k8s-bootcamp/README.md

     ```kubectl apply -f service-helloworld.yaml```

-3. View your the services running:
+3. View the services running on your cluster:

     ```kubectl get svc```